Radlett Aerodrome: Structure

 The Handley Page works were situated on the east of the former A5, then a main road into London from the Midlands.
 The site is between the A5 road, to the west, and the Midland Main Line, to the east.
 The M25 motorway crosses the entire former site from east to west.

+Accidents

+On 25 March 1937, whilst ferrying pilots to the Handley Page factory at Radlett aerodrome, to collect new Harrow bomber aircraft, Handley Page H.P.54 Harrow K6940 clipped an express train travelling at 60 mph, ripping the roof off the kitchen car.
+Fortunately there were no fatalities either on board the Harrow, or the train, but the aircraft crash-landed and was written off.